seanbao/mnemonas/docs/webdav-compatibility.en.md

 - conditional requests, Range/ETag, and LOCK/UNLOCK behavior;
 - same-origin `Destination` parsing and lock `If` URI parsing;
 - `scripts/webdav-client-smoke.sh` can run an independent curl protocol smoke against a running service, covering `OPTIONS`, `MKCOL`, `PUT`, `PROPFIND`, `GET`, `HEAD`, `COPY`, `MOVE`, and `DELETE`, including read, write, and delete checks for URL-encoded space paths;
-- With `RUN_RCLONE_WEBDAV=1`, the low-level E2E runner also executes a WebDAV client smoke for upload, download, move/rename, and list operations when `rclone` is installed.
+- With `RUN_RCLONE_WEBDAV=1`, the low-level E2E runner also executes a WebDAV client smoke for upload, download, move/rename, list, and cleanup operations when `rclone` is installed.

 The matrix below still tracks remaining real-client validation work for desktop, mobile, and media clients.